farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 The talk was about Software Analysis and their clone detection tool called XIAO.
 XIAO was a clone detector developed by MSRA which can be used as a plugin for Microsoft Visual Studio.
-XIAO has two part, or system state: the statical state analysis all the clones which didn't consider the runing time, while the dynamic state need real time response.
+XIAO has two part, or system state: the statics state analysis all the clones which didn't consider the running time, while the dynamic state need real time response.
 The thing I need to develop for Samsung is something like dynamic mode.
-I wanted to know more about the internal details about Xiao but the talk was finished there.
+I wanted to know more about the internal details about XIAO but the talk was finished there.

 Towards Improving BTS with Game Mechanisms